netherwraith/vernissage-migrator/README.md

 A shell script for migrating user data between [Vernissage](https://joinvernissage.org) instances — no Python, no Node.js, no dependencies beyond `curl` and `jq`.

-This script was initially created for my own purpose and is in no way connected to [Vernissage](https://joinvernissage.org) or any related code.
+This script was initially created for my own purpose and is in no way officially connected to [Vernissage](https://joinvernissage.org) or any related code by [Marcin Czachurski](https://github.com/VernissageApp/VernissageServer/commits?author=mczachurski) and the wonderful platform he has developed with Vernissage.
+Use this script at your own risk!

 ## Features